-School Holiday Activities for Animal Lovers | Animal Encounters for Kids
+15 School Holiday Activities for Your Little Animal Lover

 School holiday animal encounters!

-Animal and nature lovers across Brisbane, Ipswich, Gold Coast, Sunshine Coast AND Toowoomba have plenty of activities to keep them amused these school holidays.
-From becoming an eco ranger, to spotting koalas and learning about bats, your child is bound to get a kick out of one of these fabulous school holiday activities for animal lovers.
+Animal and nature lovers across Brisbane, Ipswich, Gold Coast, Sunshine Coast and Toowoomba have plenty of activities to keep them amused these school holidays.
+From becoming an eco-ranger to spotting koalas and learning about bats, your child is bound to get a kick out of one of these fabulous school holiday activities for animal lovers.

 Brisbane animal encounters